Moduli of weighted stable marked cubic surfaces: Compactifications of the moduli space of marked del Pezzo surfaces

-\begin{proposition}[{\cite{sekiguchiCrossRatioVarieties2000}}] \begin{enumerate} \item Any nonempty intersection of 2 $D(A_1)$ divisors in $\oY(E_7)$ is isomorphic to $\oZ(D_4)$. \item There are 2 types of nonempty intersections of 3 $D(A_1)$ divisors in $\oY(E_7)$. \begin{enumerate} \item 1 type isomorphic to the variety $\oX(D_4)$ described above, appearing in $D(A_1) \cap D(A_1) \cong \oZ(D_4)$ of the strict transform of the exceptional divisor over $e \in (\bC^*)^4$.
-This type occurs when the orthogonal complement of the 3 $A_1$'s is a $D_4 \subset E_7$. \item 1 type appearing in $D(A_1) \cap D(A_1) \cong \oZ(D_4)$ as the strict transform of the closure of a $D_4$ root hypertorus.
-This type occurs when the orthogonal complement of the 3 $A_1$'s is a $3A_1 \subset E_7$. \end{enumerate} \item Any nonempty intersection of 4 $D(A_1)$ divisors in $\oY(E_7)$ is isomorphic to the blowup of $\bP^2$ at 6 points such that any 3 points lie on a line. \item Any nonempty intersection of 5 $D(A_1)$ divisors in $\oY(E_7)$ is a curve $\cong \bP^1$. \item Any nonempty intersection of 6 $D(A_1)$ divisors in $\oY(E_7)$ is a point. \end{enumerate} \end{proposition}
+\begin{proposition}[{\cite{sekiguchiCrossRatioVarieties2000}}] \begin{enumerate} \item Any nonempty intersection of two $D(A_1)$ divisors in $\oY(E_7)$ is isomorphic to $\oZ(D_4)$. \item There are two types of nonempty intersections of three $D(A_1)$ divisors in $\oY(E_7)$. \begin{enumerate} \item One type isomorphic to the variety $\oX(D_4)$ described above, appearing in $D(A_1) \cap D(A_1) \cong \oZ(D_4)$ of the strict transform of the exceptional divisor over $e \in (\bC^*)^4$.
+This type occurs when the orthogonal complement of the three $A_1$'s is a $D_4 \subset E_7$. \item One type appearing in $D(A_1) \cap D(A_1) \cong \oZ(D_4)$ as the strict transform of the closure of a $D_4$ root hypertorus.
+This type occurs when the orthogonal complement of the three $A_1$'s is a $3A_1 \subset E_7$. \end{enumerate} \item Any nonempty intersection of four $D(A_1)$ divisors in $\oY(E_7)$ is isomorphic to the blowup of $\bP^2$ at six points such that any three points lie on a line.
+This is the minimal resolution of a cubic surface with four $A_1$ singularities. \item Any nonempty intersection of five $D(A_1)$ divisors in $\oY(E_7)$ is a curve $\cong \bP^1$. \item Any nonempty intersection of six $D(A_1)$ divisors in $\oY(E_7)$ is a point. \end{enumerate} \end{proposition}

 \begin{remark} Note in particular that the intersection $Z$ of several $A_1$ divisors is a smooth, projective, simple normal crossings compactification of the moduli space $Z^{\circ}$ of arrangements of 7 points $p_1,\ldots,p_7$ in $\bP^2$ which are in general position except for the degeneracies described by the $A_1$'s.
 For instance, for $D(7) \cap D(56)$, the points $p_1,\ldots,p_5$ lie on a conic, and $p_6$ lies on the line tangent to the conic at $p_5$. \end{remark}